-- (a) Work in conjunction with the Referee. - (b) Formulate and implement a safety, search and rescue and contingency plan which will provide prompt and effective safety, rescue and recovery in an emergency situation.
-This program shall be approved by the Competition Committee conducting the event. - (c) Respond immediately to and record any reports of safety concerns directly received from competitors, power craft, water safety personnel, officials and lifesaving/lifeguard personnel and liaise as appropriate with the Referee and/or the Competition Committee.
+- (a) Work in conjunction with the Referee. - (b) Formulate and implement a safety, search and rescue and contingency plan which will provide prompt and effective safety, rescue, and recovery in an emergency situation.
+This program shall be approved by the Competition Committee conducting the competition. - (c) Respond immediately to and record any reports of safety concerns directly received from competitors, power craft, water safety personnel, officials and lifesaving/lifeguard personnel and liaise as appropriate with the Referee and/or the Competition Committee. - (d) Be aware at all times of the safety and welfare of competitors, officials and other personnel involved in the competition and non-competition support functions and have the authority to immediately suspend wholly or in part the competition whenever there is a credible basis for concluding there is an unacceptable risk of serious injury occurring and refer that decision to the Competition Committee.
+This safety responsibility and authority includes being alert for, and responding to, infection transmission risks at a competition. - (e) The Safety and Emergency Management Coordinator has the authority to immediately initiate and coordinate (command and control) any search and rescue actions if necessary and notify the Referee and the Competition Committee.